 - Spinal cord injury

 Boating safely should be everyone’s number one goal.
 No matter who was driving the boat, the owner is responsible for any damages or harm.
 So it’s in the owner’s best interests to keep the driver sober.
 Otherwise, the owner could be liable for the damages caused by their own or the driver’s negligence.

 Arkansas Alcohol Boating Laws

 When it comes to driving anything, you should never operate a vehicle while drunk.
 Driving a boat is no different because boating under the influence (BUI) follows the same limits as drunk driving.
-As reported by the Arkansas Boating Handbook, a person over 21 cannot operate a boat when their blood alcohol concentration (BAC) is over 0.08%.
+A person over 21 cannot operate a boat when their blood alcohol concentration (BAC) is over 0.08%.
 If you’re under 21, your BAC must be under 0.02% when driving a boat.